-- when the wanted signal is based on EISminSENS : the AoA of the incident wave of a received signal and the interfering signal are are within the within the minSENS RoAoA.
+- when the wanted signal is based on EISminSENS : the AoA of the incident wave of a received signal and the interfering signal are within the minSENS RoAoA.

-The wanted and interfering signals apply to all supported polarizations, under the assumption of polarization match.
+The wanted and interfering signals apply to each supported polarization, under the assumption of polarization match.

 10.8.2 Minimum requirement for MSR operation